Contrasting Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

 |N/A

-This is a breakdown of recent recommendations for Resideo Technologies and Latch, as provided by MarketBeat.com.
+This is a breakdown of current ratings for Resideo Technologies and Latch, as provided by MarketBeat.

 |Sell Ratings